Go your own way

 Pack your bags for magical Metung, a relaxed village hub on the shores of the sparkling Gippsland Lakes.

 Boating and watersports are an obvious draw here.
 Cruise the lakes under wide open skies on a Riviera Nautic yacht or practise your paddling or paddleboarding skills.
 Cast a fishing line at local spots or tee off for golf.
-For salt air and waves, pop over the sand bar to expansive Ninety Mile Beach.
+For salt air and waves, set sail with Wilsons Promontory Cruises and keep an eye out for some of Gippsland's resident seals.

-Unwind in geothermal waters with sprawling lake views and book for private spa pampering at Metung Hot Springs.
-Get together for a pub meal at the local hotel, or jump in the car to popular Lakes Entrance, just 20 minutes away, for fish and chips by the sea.
+Unwind in geothermal waters with sprawling lake views and book for private spa pampering at Metung Hot Springs, or go the extra mile and spoil yourself with a safari-style glamping stay by the lagoon.
+Get together for a pub meal at the local hotel, or jump in the car to popular Lakes Entrance, just 20 minutes away, for a seafood dinner at floating restaurant, Sodafish.

 Image: Metung Hot Springs